John Seidler

 John Seidler (born c.
-1959) is an American businessman and the current chairman of the San Diego Padres of Major League Baseball, succeeding his younger brother Peter Seidler a few months after the latter's death in November 2023.
+1959) is an American businessman and the former chairman of the San Diego Padres of Major League Baseball, succeeding his younger brother Peter Seidler a few months after the latter's death in November 2023.
 He is also the chairman and chief executive officer of O'Malley Seidler Partners, LLC, and the co-founder, Chairman and CEO of an engineering consultancy firm.

 Early life and education

 Seidler was born in 1959, the eldest of ten children born to Roland Seidler and Terry O'Malley Seidler.
 He is the eldest grandson of Los Angeles Dodgers Hall of Fame owner Walter O'Malley.

 Seidler graduated with a Bachelor of Science in engineering from Santa Clara University and both a Juris Doctor and Master of Business Administration from Loyola Marymount University.

 Career

 After graduation, Seidler was primarily involved in engineering.
 He was the co-founder, Chairman and CEO of a firm that provided development, engineering, construction and project management services for electric power generation projects.

 Seidler currently serves as a board member of Rawlings Sporting Goods, which manufactures baseball and other sports equipment.